captn3m0/codechef/_problems/challenge/BX.md

 ### Output

 First, you should output the number m of intermediate points you create.
 Then, the next m pairs of numbers are coordinates of intermediate points.
 Then, you should output e, the number of soap-bubble lines you create.
 Then, the next 2\*e numbers represent the indexes of points which are connected by the given line.
 Each index i should be a number 0i n+m.
 If i i-th input point (stick).
-If i>=n, then it corresponds to the (i-n)-th intermediate point.
+If i&gt;=n, then it corresponds to the (i-n)-th intermediate point.

 ### Scoring